 Networking with other vegan businesses is easy—you just need to know where to look!

-Listen to this post on the Plant Based Briefing podcast here.
+Listen to the 2022 version of this post on the Plant Based Briefing podcast here.

 I wrote a post in 2020 on ways solo vegan service providers can find vegan clients when I was just 9 months into running my business.
 A year and a half later, much has changed and there are even more places to network.
 Here’s the list, and if there are more to add, I’ll update this post.